rbrtsmith/rbrtsmith.github.io/_posts/2015-02-26-building-a-high-performance-lazy-load-module.md

 &nbsp;

-Loop through all the lazy images by targeting the `.js-lazy-load` hook inside of the loop we store the images offset and compare that with the window bottom offset to determine if the image is within the viewport.
+Loop through all the lazy images by targeting the `.js-lazy-load` hook, inside of the loop we store the images' offset and compare that with the window bottom offset to determine if the image is within the viewport.
 We also store the lazy-src attribute value.